KIT-IAI/EnhancingAnomalyDetectionMethods/README.md

 Before applying the proposed method, you may want to create data with synthetic anomalies.
 You may generate anomalies of two groups: technical faults and unusual consumption.
 - For generating synthetic technical faults, take a look at the repository of the article ["Modeling and Generating Synthetic Anomalies for Energy and Power Time Series"](https://github.com/KIT-IAI/GeneratingSyntheticEnergyPowerAnomalies)
-- For generating unusual consumption, use the `generation_pipeline.py` in the folder unusual_behaviour_ts_generation.
+- For generating unusual consumption and technical anomalies, use the `generation_pipeline.py` in the folder time-series_generation.

 ## Enhancing Anomaly Detection Methods